keyan-m/aiken-flat/README.md

   flat.make_decoder(direction_decoder)
 ```
 As you can see, `Encoder` and `Decoder` are not involved anymore.
 These two will
-also take care of incorporating "filler" bits.
+also take care of incorporating filler bits.

 ### `Color`
 For a custom type with values stored in some of its constructors, let's look at